 As a tourist or an expatriate, you still need a license to drink alcohol, even in venues like hotels and private clubs.
 Additionally, you should only purchase alcohol from specialized and licensed liquor stores.
 Generally, UAE’s strict drinking laws are meant to deter drunk driving.

 With drunk drivers causing approximately 14% of all road accidents in the UAE, the country has very strict Traffic Laws.
-With drunk drivers threatening their safety and other road users, the strict laws, including severe penalties, help curb the destructive habit.
-Under UAE’s Federal Law No. 21 of 1995, drunk driving is a punishable criminal offense.
+With drunk drivers threatening their safety and other road users, strict laws, including severe penalties, help curb the destructive habit.
+Under UAE’s Federal Law No. 21 of 1995, drunk driving is a punishable criminal offence.

 Accordingly, the law requires individuals to avoid driving any vehicle when drunk or under the influence of alcohol or any other narcotic substances.
 The individual should abstain from driving regardless of whether the consumed substance is legal or illegal.

-Penalty for Drunk Driving in the UAE
+Penalty For Drunk Driving In The UAE

 According to Article No.49 of the UAE Traffic Law, a drinking and driving offender is subject to:

-- imprisonment, and or
+- Imprisonment, and or

-- a fine of not less than Dh25,000
+- A fine of not less than Dh25,000

 A police officer can also arrest a driver according to Article No.59.3 of the Traffic Laws if they suspect or find the driver is guilty of:

-- causing death or injuring another person as a result of drunk driving
+- Causing death or injuring another person as a result of drunk driving

-- reckless driving
+- Reckless or improper driving

-- losing control of a vehicle as a result of driving while under the influence of alcohol or any other narcotic substance
+- Losing control of a vehicle as a result of driving while under the influence of alcohol or any other narcotic substance

-Additionally, the court can also suspend the driving license of a drunk driving offender for a period of between three months and two years, depending on the severity and nature of the offense.
+Additionally, the court can also suspend the driving license of a drunk driving offender for a period of between three months and two years, depending on the severity and nature of the offence.
 Under Article No.58.1 of the Traffic Laws, the court can deny the individual the chance to get a new license even after the expiry of the suspended one.

 Regardless of the strict penalties and ongoing campaigns, many people in the UAE, especially non-nationals, still drink and drive.
 However, it is in your best interest to avoid driving while drunk.
 Besides the obvious dangers, UAE severely punishes drunk driving offenders.

 Like many people living in the UAE, you probably relocated to the country due to its excellent business and employment opportunities.
 The country’s warm weather and exceptional living standards were perhaps the other attractions.
 However, a drunk driving conviction can jeopardize your dream and turn your stay into a nightmare.
 There are serious consequences of drunk driving in the UAE.

-Besides fines and imprisonment, having your driving license suspended or vehicle confiscated can adversely affect your life, including business endeavours.
+Besides fines and imprisonment, having your driving license suspended or your vehicle confiscated can adversely affect your life, including business endeavours.
 You also risk losing your current job.
 Whether an expatriate worker or a resident, a drunk driving conviction also reduces your job options.
 For instance, it might be hard to get a job in some industries, including the hospitality industry.

 Accordingly, you should consider hiring a cab or having a designated driver every time you go out to drink with your friends or relatives.
 Alternatively, you should consider drinking in a residential setting, including your home, where you do not need to drive after a night of drinking.
 You can also consider limiting your drinking or stopping drinking altogether.

 Driving under the influence of alcohol or drugs is one of the major causes of road accidents in the UAE.
 DUI (Driving Under the Influence) and DWI (Driving While Intoxicated) are common charges, especially in the UAE.
 We specialize in handling cases of drunk driving, speeding and other types of traffic violations.
 The penalties for violating the UAE’s laws regulating the use of alcohol and driving can be steep and affect your reputation, work, and even family.

 We provide legal assistance for DUI and DWI cases in Dubai, Abu Dhabi, Sharjah, Ajman, Ras Al Khaimah, and all over the United Arab Emirates.
-We are one of the best legal consultancy firms in Dubai providing legal consultancy for business, family, real estate, and litigation matters.
-Get in touch with us today!
+We are one of the best legal consultancy firms in Dubai, providing legal consultancy for criminal cases, family, real estate, and litigation matters.